Your GA4 Data Disappears After 14 Months. Here's What Google Won't Tell You.

 Basic traffic numbers (sessions, users, pageviews) are aggregated and survive the retention limit.
 You can see overall trends indefinitely in Standard Reports.

-Jack Novorr, Head of Data at Cypress North, put it directly: "GA4 only retains data within Explore reports for 14 months before it disappears forever."
-He also notes that even upgrading to GA4 360 "costs upwards of $50,000 per year and still limits you to just 50 months of data retention."
+Jack Novorr, Head of Data at Cypress North, put it plainly: "GA4 only retains data within Explore reports for 14 months before it disappears forever."
+Even paying your way up to GA4 360, he says, "costs upwards of $50,000 per year and still limits you to just 50 months of data retention."
+So you pay enterprise money and you're still on a clock.

-For most small and mid-size businesses, BigQuery is not a realistic solution.
-It requires a Google Cloud account, SQL proficiency, and ongoing maintenance.
-The marketing team that needs last year's funnel data is not the team that can write UNNEST queries against nested RECORD arrays.
+For most small and mid-size businesses, BigQuery isn't a real answer.
+It wants a Google Cloud account, SQL skills, and someone to babysit the pipeline.
+The marketing team that needs last year's funnel is not the team writing UNNEST queries against nested RECORD arrays.

 The five other workarounds (and why they fall short)

-BigQuery is not the only option.
-But none of the alternatives fully solve the problem.
+BigQuery isn't the only road.
+The trouble is, not one of the others fully fixes the problem.

 Workaround Cost Skill level Data preserved Main gotcha